Gammaly/WiseTube-App/README.md

-# Credence App
+# WiseTube App

-Web application for Credence system that allows teams to share sensitive files such as configuration information, credentials, etc.
+Web application for WiseTube system that allows teams to share sensitive files such as configuration information, credentials, etc.

 Please also note the Web API that it uses: https://github.com/Gammaly/WiseTube-Api